weejayuk/jump.ios/Docs/Engage-Only Integration Guide.md

 4. Begin authentication or sharing by calling one of the "show...Dialog" methods.
 5. Receive your token URL's response in `-authenticationDidReachTokenUrl:withResponse:andPayload:forProvider:`.

-[Download](/documentation/mobile-libraries/jump-for-ios/prerequisites/#get-the-library) the JUMP for iOS library and [add it to Xcode](/documentation/mobile-libraries/jump-for-ios/adding-to-xcode/ "Adding to Xcode").

 ## Gather Configuration Details

 ### Configure Identity Providers on the Engage Dashoard